moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 If-statements inside a view tree with fallback to null (or some plug component, doesn't really matter)?
 A `v-if` directive?
 What, a `{#if ...}` templating block?
 Need I say that there is nothing like this in the DOM API and it's all a cheap ass tricks?
 And I'm not talking about the naming or something.
 It's about the concept itself.

 The one that stood out the most here, of course, was Vue.
-You either use `v-if` and destroy the components each time over again, or you stupidly hide the component.
+You either use `v-if` and **destroy** the components each time over again, or you stupidly hide the component.
 Using `display: none` in 2023?
 That's a great way to disrespect your own platform.

 But that doesn't mean that Vue is the only one with problems.
-In React, for example, function-component content is full of side effects because of the nature of hooks concept.
+In React, for example, function-component content is full of side effects.
 Therefore, re-renders are abused to recalculate side effects and update data, even when you dont even need that.

-Yes, I know that their position on this is «React is causing more re-renders than necessary, but its underlying mechanisms are designed to optimize performance and keep the UI in sync with the application's data.» But lets be real here - **absolutely everyone** are trying to get rid of re-renders.
-And various "solutions" like `useMemo` still do not guarantee absence of additional renderings.
+«React is causing more redraws than necessary, but its underlying mechanisms are designed to optimize performance and keep the UI in sync with the application's data.» But lets be real here - **absolutely everyone** are trying to get rid of re-renders.
+And various "solutions" like `useMemo` and `useCallback` still do not guarantee absence of additional renderings.

 Excuse me, but this is all just a half-measures and unnecessary compromises.
 Fast and optimized re-renders is not a solution.
 The solution would be to get rid of them as a phenomenon.

 And this is possible with static initialization of the entire interface tree.
 Each element (or rather, the callback of an element inside the stack) will be calculated and called once to associate reactive values with nodes.
-That's it, the main task here is to execute the described code **only once**, and all that will happen further is the movement of processes and events along the DOM graph.
+That's it, the main task here is to execute the described code **only once**, and all that will happen further is the data/events flow along the DOM graph.

-Other technologies have their disadvantages too, but let's move on.
+Let's move on.
 What abot rendering a list of something?
 Here it is:

 **React**
 ```typescript